 In the past, IT administrators and developers addressed information silos and EAI through tactical point-to-point approaches that typically required teams of experts and specialists who understood the underlying frameworks of each individual application in order to integrate them with other applications in the enterprise.
 This time-consuming and tedious approach, however, undermines the benefits of cloud computing, namely, flexibility, ease of use, and autonomy from IT experts.
 As Ross Mason further points out, point-to-point integration doesn’t scale well and its black box nature results in limited capabilities for effectively taking on cloud silos and integration.

 Enterprises that are concerned with cloud silos and integration need solutions that are low-cost, efficient and manageable (with reusable configurations), and intuitive and user-friendly, even to users with limited technical expertise.
-Moreover, the move by enterprises toward Service Oriented Architecture (SOA) means that integration solutions should also facilitate the reuse and orchestration of services and data.
+Moreover, the proliferation of IT projects at most organizations means integration solutions should also facilitate the reuse and orchestration of services and data.

 As enterprises continue to add SaaS applications and other cloud offerings to their portfolio, they will undoubtedly encounter the challenges of cloud silos and integration.
 With CloudHub, they will be ready to meet that challenge with flexibility and ease.